Frodo45127/rpfm/README.md

 - **Why not helping with PFM instead of reimplementing it?**: because I wanted to learn a new language, and I already now a bit of C#.
 Also, where is the fun of that?
 - **Why the code quality is not the very best?**: because I'm using this project to learn Rust, and I'm constantly rewriting code as I find new and better ways to write it.

+# Known issues
+- **Some tables takes quite some time to load...**: That's because they have cross-references with other tables, so RPFM has to decode them too.
+This'll be an option in the future.
+- **RPFM hangs when I check for new update!**: It's the first time I do any kind of network related code, so it's far from perfect.

 # Credits
 - ***Frodo45127***: I'm the guy who has made the program.